dyamand/dyamand.github.io/docs/technologies/bluetooth.md

 The DYAMAND Bluetooth plugin is capable of discovering Bluetooth (and BLE) devices.
 Data acquisition is done through the device's provided GATT attributes.
 A device may serve as a GATT server that hosts GATT attributes.
 GATT servers organize data in services, which hold characteristics.
 Some services have been standardized so the service determines which characteristics should be present.
 Standardized GATT profiles determine which services should be present.

 Attribute UUIDs determine whether the service / characteristic is standardized or not (note that the UUID determines WHAT the attribute is but does not serve as an ID for which attribute it is).
 Attributes have a 16 byte UUID.
 In case of standardized attributes this UUID takes the form of a 16 or 32 bit UUID which is extended by the default Bluetooth Base UUID.
-Speficically:
+Specifically:

 > xxxxxxxx-0000-1000-8000-00805F9B34FB

 Where the xxxxxxxx is replaced by the standardized 16 or 32 bit (including leading 0s) UUID.
-The full list of standardized 16 UUID numbers can be found here:  [here](https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf)
+The full list of standardized 16 UUID numbers can be found [here](https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf)

 For instance the following UUID specifies a PLX Spot-Check Measurement:

 > 00002a5e-0000-1000-8000-00805F9B34FB

 This characteristic is part of the pulse oximeter service:

 > 00001822-0000-1000-8000-00805F9B34FB

 Services and characteristics are described in [xml format](https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.plx_spot_check_measurement.xml)